A Comparison of Void-Finding Algorithms using Crossing Numbers: Results

 \section{Results}

-410,852 voids were found in the Abacus Hugebase simulation by VoidFinder, 79,721 by \Vsquared/VIDE, and 43,430 by \Vsquared/REVOLVER.
+A total of 410,852 voids were found in the Abacus Hugebase simulation by VoidFinder, 79,721 voids by \Vsquared/VIDE, 81,680 voids by \Vsquared/VIDE with no central density cut\footnote{872 voids with $R_{\rm eff} > 80~\hMpc$ were removed from this catalog to prevent the inclusion of large supervoids in the void hierarchy containing most of the survey.}, and 43,430 voids by \Vsquared/REVOLVER.
 The fraction of dark matter particles with each crossing number in the AbacusSummit Hugebase simulation, and of those in voids defined by each of the void-finding algorithms studied, can be found in Table~\ref{tab:cn0}.
-Throughout the entire simulation, we find that $\sim$31\% of the dark matter particles have undergone no shell-crossing, $\sim$19\% have undergone shell-crossing along one dimension, $\sim$18\% along two dimensions, and $\sim$32\% along three dimensions.
-These results are in good agreement with the crossing number distribution trends in \cite{Falck14} for similar particle resolutions.
-Our results, using a simulation with an initial grid spacing $L/N=(1000$~\hMpc)$/1152$, are similar to those in \cite{Falck14} for initial grid spacing $L/N=(100$~\hMpc$)/128$ but with a shift towards more void (CN=0) particles and fewer cluster (CN=3) particles, agreeing with the trend for greater initial grid spacing.
+Throughout the entire simulation, we find that 31\% of the dark matter particles have undergone no shell-crossing, 19\% have undergone shell-crossing along one dimension, 18\% along two dimensions, and 32\% along three dimensions.
+These results are in good agreement with the crossing number distributions found by \cite{Falck14} for similar particle resolutions.
+Our results, using a simulation with an initial grid spacing $L/N = (1000$~\hMpc)$/1152$, are similar to those in \cite{Falck14} for initial grid spacing $L/N = (100$~\hMpc)$/128$ but with a shift towards more void (CN$=0$) particles and fewer cluster (CN$=3$) particles, agreeing with the trend for greater initial grid spacing.